CatalinFeticu/AutomatedTests/README.md

 # Initial setup:

-Create a new virtual enviorment using: "mkvirtualenv venv"

-Make it active by using: "workon venv"
+The project will need the following packages: selenium, pytest and webdriver-manager

-Finally install all the required packages: "pip install -r requirements.txt"
+For ease run the following command: "pip install -r requirements.txt"